BartAgterbosch/Cryptick/README.md

 # Cryptick

+Edit: yfinance seems broken, and I don't care enough to fix it, but I'll just leave it up for reference

 Little python cryptocurrency price ticker showing the latest close in USD

 Small little project, first dabble in python, so don't expect much of it